 These posts are written from experience.
 Read them in any order, or if you’re not sure where to start, here’s a good entry point.

-Two Things Can Be True With Music Production Habits
+Two Things Can Be True At Once

 My wife and I have a saying that gets repeated often at home...
 "Two things can be true at once."
-It's usually mentioned when referring to something that has no absolute answer, or can't be [...]
+It's usually mentioned when referring to something that has no absolute answer, or can't [...]

-The Weight of Self-Doubt as a Music Producer
+The Weight of Self-Doubt as a Producer

 The Missing Key to Finishing Tracks